pensjonatus/flash-fiction/blog/suddenly-born.md

 ---
-title: 'Suddenly Born'
+title: Suddenly Born
 date: '2016-03-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'sci-fi'
+  - sci-fi
 ---

 Pete suddenly came to life in Machine City and he wondered the block for a